Skip to Main Content

 Con Edison Transmission (CET) is an active offshore wind transmission developer in the Northeast and Mid-Atlantic and has participated in solicitations and proposed projects in New Jersey and New York.
 As a leading transmission development company, CET’s mission is to support offshore wind generation owners to deliver transmission solutions that enable a clean energy future.
 Our involvement includes developing and advocating for innovative and cost-effective offshore wind delivery infrastructure, including mesh networks and shoreline power corridors that are necessary to support the substantial amounts of offshore wind energy needed to meet customer’s clean energy needs.

 Our delivery infrastructure designs and leadership are critical to meeting the challenges of delivering offshore wind through dense urban centers along the eastern seaboard.
 Offshore wind generation needs to connect to the existing onshore electric infrastructure, wading through long distances of underwater and then underground pathways, through onshore communities that require complex solutions.
 CET’s offshore delivery infrastructure designs leverage the use of strategic interconnection points that require minimal upgrades, and dedicated and expandable power corridors through routes that promote reliability, resiliency, and future growth.
+Development of robust corridors will reduce environmental and construction impacts on communities compared to repeated sequential construction for individual projects.

 In all our projects, we seek to create partnerships that achieve the best results for customers, mitigating bill impacts and using a community-first approach to emphasize the importance of job creation, use of union labor, and investment in domestic supply chains.
 In addition, we are working with federal and state agencies to advocate for application of federal incentives which further reduce costs to customers to build out offshore wind.